MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 *   Use CSS layouts, animations, and filters to create advanced designs.
 *   Run near-compiled performance code with WebAssembly.

-There isn't much you can't do today with web technologies.
-Thanks to Microsoft Edge, PWAs on desktop can take full advantage of web technologies to deliver what users expect desktop apps to do.
+Thanks to Microsoft Edge, PWAs on desktop can take full advantage of these capabilities to deliver what users expect desktop apps to be able to do.
+These capabilities provide more engaging experiences across web and desktop platforms.

-Check out [Myth Busting PWAs](https://www.davrous.com/2019/10/18/myth-busting-pwas-the-new-edge-edition) for more information about what PWAs can do.
+To find examples of what PWAs can do, see [Myth Busting PWAs](https://www.davrous.com/2019/10/18/myth-busting-pwas-the-new-edge-edition).

 <!-- ====================================================================== -->